-If you’re still experiencing these symptoms, even after menopause, seek calcified fibroid treatment from a fibroid specialist like Dr. Bolotin in Brooklyn.
+If you’re still experiencing these symptoms, even after menopause, seek calcified fibroid treatment from a fibroid specialist like Dr. Bolotin in Brooklyn and Bronx.
 He uses the latest tools, such as a fibroid ultrasound to find and identify calcified fibroids.
 Depending on how many he finds and where they’re located, he can then develop a treatment plan.

 If you have calcified fibroids, but they’re small enough or positioned in a way that they aren’t causing any symptoms, they don’t require calcified fibroid removal.
 You only need calcified fibroid treatment when those hard tumors are making your life uncomfortable.
 Since calcified fibroids are already dead, uterine fibroid embolization (UFE) doesn’t work.
 In fact, some fibroids that were previously treated with UFE may have calcified later.

 Therefore, while you can try medicine to lessen the symptoms, the only way to get rid of the symptoms completely is to have them removed completely.
 Dr. Bolotin may recommend calcified fibroid removal through minimally invasive surgery.
 The surgery is an outpatient procedure, meaning no hospital stay, and Dr. Bolotin and his team have the experience and skills to minimize your risks.